Top winter hikes in Kansas and Missouri

-Here are our top three picks for each state to keep you active, high and dry.
+Here are our top picks for each state to keep you active, high and dry.

 By Roy Harryman